Generating Samples of Stationary Distributions of Weakly Interacting Diffusion Models Without Finite Particle Truncation: A Weak Generative Approach: Numerical experiment

-Next, we study a system exhibiting phase transitions, governed by a double-well potential $V(x, y) = (x^2 - 1)^2 + y^2$ combined with a quadratic interaction kernel $W(v, w) = \frac{\vartheta}{2}(v^2 + w^2)$.
+Next, we study a prototypical system for mean-field phase transitions: a 2D extension of the classical Desai--Zwanzig model \cite{DesaiZwanzig1978}.
+The system is governed by a confining double-well potential $V(x, y) = (x^2 - 1)^2 + y^2$ combined with a quadratic interaction kernel $W(\mathbf{v}) = \frac{\vartheta}{2}\|\mathbf{v}\|^2$.
 The dynamics are described by the following system of stochastic differential equations \cite{monmarche2025long}:

+Since the interaction force is effectively only dependent on the mean value, the ground truth of the stationary distributions of this system can be precisely computed via a fixed-point iteration method for the mean of the unknown distribution; See Appendix~\ref{append:1}.

 The interaction strength $\vartheta$ plays a crucial role in determining the number of stationary distributions of the system.
-The ground truth stationary solutions of this system can be obtained via a fixed-point iteration method detailed in Appendix~\ref{append:1}.
-In this example, we consider two cases: \begin{itemize} \item Case 1: When $\vartheta = 1$, the system exhibits a \emph{unique} stationary distribution. \item Case 2: When $\vartheta = 5$, the system exhibits \emph{three} distinct stationary distributions(termed "Positive," "Negative," and "Zero").
-The "Zero" solution is unstable, as confirmed by direct simulation (Fig.~\ref{fig:e2_EM}). \end{itemize}
+We select two representative values for $\vartheta$: \begin{itemize} \item $\vartheta = 1$: the system exhibits a \emph{unique} stationary distribution. \item $\vartheta = 5$: the system exhibits \emph{three} distinct stationary distributions $p^0$, $p^-$ and $p^+$.
+The stationary distribution $p^0$ is unstable, as confirmed by direct simulation (See Figure~\ref{fig:e2_EM}). \end{itemize}